une4s/onlyoffice-fill-down/README.md

 This plugin replicates the fill down (Ctrl+D) behavior from Excel and LibreOffice Calc in ONLYOFFICE Spreadsheet Editor.
 Select a range and run the plugin to fill the first row's values and formulas down through the selection.
 Relative formula references are adjusted row by row automatically; absolute references (using `$`) are preserved.

-It is not installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) or [desktop](https://github.com/ONLYOFFICE/DesktopEditors) versions of ONLYOFFICE editors.

 ## How to use

 1. Select a range of cells where the top row contains the values or formulas you want to fill down.